LEARN MORE ABOUT OUR FOUNDER

-You know, most of the atrocities in the world happen right under our noses because we are not paying attention.
+Most of the greatest challenges in the world happen right under our noses because we are not paying attention.
 It’s the idea of awareness that is most important.
-When we start to pay attention and are mindful of helping others… we step outside ourselves… That’s when you can make meaningful changes in the world.
+When we start to pay attention and are mindful of helping others, we step outside ourselves, and that’s the spark that leads to meaningful change in the world.

-I believe that everyone has their talents and originality, and that they can use them to fix any size problem… that’s the beauty of human potential, you don’t have to be like me and do what I do… but you should certainly be exactly who you are, and do what you are meant to do… and while you’re on that journey you should give back, help others, and keep mindful of the problems that your talents can help solve… That’s what being original means to me.
+I believe that everyone has talents and that they can use them to fix any size problem.
+That’s the beauty of human potential, you don’t have to be like me and do what I do, but you should certainly be exactly who you are, and do what you are meant to do, and while you’re on that journey you should give back, help others, and keep mindful of the problems that your talents can help solve.

 Founder | GiftCards4Change.org Inc.